President (2017 - 2018)

 Nicola Gale CPsychol AFBPsS currently works in the Department of Psychology at City University London, where her teaching focuses on professional standards of practice in psychology, diversity, equality and inclusion, and clinical practice and supervision.

-Her professional interests include the provision of psychological services in the workplace, as well as the mental health and welfare needs of staff (including the management of work related stress and the provision of adjustments to support access/inclusion), and the nature and establishment of professional working relationships (including mediation and conciliation, critical incident management, and consultation/supervision support for workplace teams).
+Her professional interests include the provision of psychological services in the workplace, as well as the mental health and welfare needs of staff (including the management of work related stress), and the nature and establishment of professional working relationships (including mediation and conciliation, critical incident management, etc).

 Prior to her appointment as President Nicola has acted as chair for the Representative Council of the Society, and has also served on both the Professional Practice Board and the Ethics Committee (where she contributed to revising the Society’s Code of Ethics and Conduct), along with chairing various Society working groups - including the working group responsible for revising the Society's Professional Practice Guidelines.